Changes in Whistleblowing Laws

 For example, we may share your personal information with:

-• our IT service providers, and data storage providers, who may be located outside of New Zealand.
+- our IT service providers, and data storage providers, who may be located outside of Australia.

 At times, cookies may be used to help us serve you better when you use our website.
 A cookie is a small element of data sent by a website to your browser, which may then be stored on your hard drive so we can recognise you when you return.
 You may set your browser to notify you when you receive a cookie and, if you wish, to reject it, or clear cookies by using your browsers options.